dgrfs/config-adapt-hawk-rnaseq/README.md

 cd ref
 bash get-refs.sh

-# back to working directory once download is complete
+# back to working directory when download is complete
 cd ..
 ```